 Friends

 If you and a friend have a required class to take, consider taking the class together.
-Don’t take a class just because a friend is, but knowing someone in the class beforehand certainly helps as you will have a study buddy from the get go.
+Don’t take a class just because a friend is, but knowing someone in the class beforehand certainly helps as you will have a study partner from the get go.
 Remember though, part of being in college is meeting new people.